icedterminal/ngxqb/README.md

 ## Prebuilt
 1. Download the zip from releases.
 2. Place the zip at the root of your system.
+3. Extract the contents
+    ```
+    unzip -o nginx.zip
+    ```
+4. Set the permissions
+    ```
+    chown www-data:adm /var/log/nginx; chmod 755 /var/log/nginx; find /var/cache/nginx -type d | xargs chown www-data:root; find /var/cache/nginx -type d | xargs chmod 755
+    ```
+5. Start the service
+    ```
-3. `unzip -o nginx.zip; systemctl daemon-reload; systemctl enable nginx; systemctl start nginx`
+    systemctl daemon-reload; systemctl enable nginx; systemctl start nginx

-Visit `http://localhost:80` or `http://127.0.0.1:80` to verify.
-Because there are no files present, you will be greeted by a `404` error page.
+    ```

+Visit `http://localhost:80` or `http://127.0.0.1:80`.
+The default `nginx.conf` file uses the build prefix path of `/etc/nginx`.
+You should store configuration files here.
+Not web files.
+The default html files are placed here so you can verify you have a working service.
+You are encouraged to use `/var/www/html` as your root for web files.

 ## Build yourself
 ### Prep